If a person inherits the changed gene from

 genetic test to find out your chances of having a

-than in people of other races.
+than in people of other races and ethnic backgrounds.